 As a pedestrian, you must always be alert and aware of your surroundings.
 Motorists can’t always keep a 360 degree view of the road and sidewalks.
 It’s up to you to walk safely to prevent your own tragedy.
 Remember, when it comes to your body versus a moving vehicle, the vehicle will win—don’t put yourself in that kind of competition.

-Do you want to protect your friends and family from a pedestrian crash?
+Do you want to protect your friends and family from a pedestrian accident?
 You can use your social media connections to keep your loved ones safe and our roads clear by sharing this page on Facebook, Twitter or Google Plus.
 Use your connections to help save lives.
 Share now!